flutter-tizen/tizen_interop/packages/callbacks/example/preview-resolutions/README.md

 ## Getting Started

-The application shows status of battery - if charger is connected and battery level.
+The application shows a list of supported camera preview resolutions.
-The status is only shown when a callback information about change is called.

-Not every Tizen device supports battery.
-You can run the example on emulator and use the Control Panel to simulate changes in charger/battery status.
+The `camera_foreach_supported_preview_resolution()` is called from a spawned isolate because it blocks the calling thread.